aclifford3/DHT11_Python/README.md

-# Slushie Weather Station Edge
+# Slushie Weather Station (Edge)

-This repository contains code run by telemetry devices to collect weather data and publish that data to the cloud to be analyzed by consuming applications.
+This repository contains code run by telemetry devices at the edge to collect weather data and publish that data to the cloud to be analyzed by consuming applications.

 # Road Map